mylenavendramini/questions-server-typescript/README.md

 ## You have to add

-Create a nodemon.json file and add {
+Create a .env file and add DB_STRING = "your-MongoDB-string"
-"env": {
-"MONGO\*USER": "your-username",
-"MONGO_PASSWORD": "your-password",
-"MONGO_DB": "your-db-name"
-}
-}

 ## Built With